ga-curriculum/responsive-design-v2/media-queries/README.md

   <span class="subhead">Media Queries</span>
 </h1>

-**Learning objective:** By the end of this lesson, students will utilize media queries and breakpoints for creating responsive web designs.
+**Learning objective:** By the end of this lesson, students will utilize media queries and breakpoints to create responsive web designs.

 ## Using media queries to apply different CSS rules to a page